redd-ravenn/stremio-saga-addon/README.md

 - Sorts and displays content by release date within a TMDB movie collection.
 - Navigate directly between content items in Stremio.
 - Optionally displays ratings & vote counts ; the tagline/slogan of the content.
-- 6-month SQLite cache (maximum duration to comply with TMDB TOS) to enhance performance and reduce TMDB API calls, updating as soon as a new item is added to a cached collection.
+- 6 month Redis cache (maximum duration to comply with TMDB TOS) to enhance performance and reduce TMDB API calls, updating as soon as a new item is added to a cached collection.
 - Adheres to TMDB API rate limits (45 requests per second).

 ![Screenshot of an example of the addon's output on Stremio](https://i.imgur.com/o22Qdmo.png)